umarfadhil/ayanaon-app/README.md

 ## What's New in v1.3.0

 *   **Smart Filter Search:** Added keyword, single-date, and date-range filters inside the map drawer for faster pin discovery.
-*   **Navigation Shortcuts:** Introduced the â€œGet Me Hereâ€ button with an app selector that surfaces Google Maps, Apple Maps, Waze, or the browser based on your device.
+*   **Navigation Shortcuts:** Introduced the Ã¢â‚¬Å“Get Me HereÃ¢â‚¬Â button with an app selector that surfaces Google Maps, Apple Maps, Waze, or the browser based on your device.
 *   **Streamlined Pin Actions:** Reworked the info-window layout so voting and navigation controls sit together, with edit actions highlighted above when available.
 *   **Mobile-Friendly Controls:** Refined floating buttons (including the reset icon) to stay legible and consistent across devices.
 ---